AdaCore/training_material/courses/fundamentals_of_ada/030_basic_types/02-discrete_numeric_types_with_mod.rst

     Portability not guaranteed

-       - But may be difficult to avoid
+       - But usage may be difficult to avoid

 ---------------------------------
 Operators for Signed Integer Type